Ophthalmology practice KPIs and metrics dashboard — Ophtha Consulting | Ophtha-Consulting

 Building Your Monthly Dashboard

 These 7 KPIs should be reviewed in a monthly leadership meeting — practice administrator, billing manager, and physician together.
 Each metric gets a green/yellow/red status based on benchmark comparison, and any red metric gets a root-cause discussion and action item assigned.
 This single habit — a monthly 30-minute data review — is one of the highest-leverage management practices in ophthalmology.
-Diana Andre's practice optimization process includes building a customized KPI dashboard specific to your practice's service mix and patient demographics.
+Ophtha-Consulting optimization process includes building a customized KPI dashboard specific to your practice's service mix and patient demographics.

-Schedule a Free Consultation →
+Schedule a discovery call →

 KPIspractice metricsbenchmarksrevenueperformance management